Common Denture Problems & How To Solve Them

 Preventing Denture Issues

 Though it may take professional intervention to assist with ill-fitting dentures, mouth infections can usually be prevented by practicing good oral hygiene and denture care.
+Follow these tips:

-- Clean their dentures every night
+- Clean your dentures every night

 - Continue to visit the dentist for routine exams